xaviervalarino/portfolio/src/case-studies/omicia.md

 <section class="grid indenter:3/5 flip-top:kid border-top:3px border-accent:cyan">

 ## Background
 Omicia (now Fabric Genomics) sequences genetic samples.
-Their application helps clinical labs find and report genetic variants that may cause disease, helping primary care physician diagnose current or future illness.
+Their enterprise web application is used to find and  report genetic variants that may cause disease, helping doctors diagnose current or future illness.

+The application had originally been deigned as a research tool.
+As their customer base became more diverse, so did the application's use cases.

+This misalignment was manifested itself in clinical laboratories: clinicians were making mistakes in their variant reports.

 ---